 Free Shipping on Orders Over $75

-These doughnuts are similar to an old fashioned doughnut, but denser and crisper because they slow fried.
-One of my favorite doughnuts hands down, these are, in my opinion, best eaten warm!
+These Okinawan donuts are similar to an old-fashioned donut, but denser and crispier because they are slow fried.
+They're one of my favorite donuts, hands down.
+Also, in my opinion, they are best eaten warm!

 2 tablespoons whole milk